What Is Biogas?

 The production of this step is the formation of acetic acid, H₂, and CO₂.
 In acetogenesis, organic matter is broken down into a suitable level for methanogens to do their job of making biofuels.

 Methanogenesis is the final stage of digestion that takes place in the biogas generator.
-In this step, the hydrolysis & acidogenesis products are mixed with the finals acetogenesis product, & with the activities of methanogens, everything is ready for the formation of methane.
+In this step, the hydrolysis & acidogenesis products are mixed with the final acetogenesis product, & with the activities of methanogens, everything is ready for the formation of methane.
 There are two processes in this final step in which methane can be produced:

 CO₂ + 4 H₂ → CH₄ + 2H₂O